🩰

 Third Position

-One arm curved overhead, one arm in second position.
-Creates asymmetrical but balanced lines.
+One arm curved overhead, one in second.
+Creates asymmetrical lines in ballet and contemporary dance.

 Fourth Position